How to Apply

 Are you up for a challenge?

 Do you enjoy grappling with complex questions?
 Are you willing to engage in discussions about them with your peers — testing and refining your ideas, with the truth as your ultimate goal?
 Are you willing to set aside your pride and strengthen your capacity to be patient with those with whom you disagree?
-Are you prepared to explore the most effective ways to persuade others, both through the written and spoken word, and by any talents you may possess?
+Are you prepared to explore the most effective ways to persuade others through the written and spoken word, including other talents you may possess?
 Do you hunger for an education that covers all the major disciplines — not just the subjects that come easily to you?
-Are you willing to test your limits, expand your mind, and prepare yourself for yet greater challenges?
+Are you willing to immerse yourself completely, test you limits, expand your mind, and prepare yourself for yet greater challenges?

 Do you love reading?